John Fuller’s Myriorama Through Ireland on a Jaunting Car, image courtesy of Australian National Gallery and Trove Digitised Images

 New Zealand Herald, 30 May 1895

 John Fuller was a busy man, recruiting new acts, singers and devising new programs for his Concerts.
 The introduction of a finale operetta, The Rose of Auvergne was an instant hit.
 The Thames Star advertisement of 17 May 1895 and a review from the New Zealand Herald, 30 May 1895, mentioning John and his children, Walter, Ben and Lydia.
-However, Hettie is yet to make an appearance, and Johnny is probably working on the production side, physically just waiting in the wings.
+However, Hettie is yet to make an appearance, and Johnny is probably working on the production side, physically just waiting in the wings for his adult voice to mature.

-Once the Company has exhausted its audiences in Auckland, John then takes the show on the road with his children.
-They head for the Taranaki area which is on the south western side of the North Island an area John Fuller has not been to before.
+Once the Company has exhausted its audiences in Auckland, John then takes the show on the road, including his children Ben, Walter and Lydia.
+They head for the Taranaki area which is on the south-western side of the North Island an area John Fuller has not been to before.
+John Fuller, the popular tenor, singing The Dear Old Homeand Take a Pair of Sparkling Eyes.

 Hawera Star 22 June 1895